 J no.e Parker’s interest in creating integrative works that explore new pathways emerges from interconnections between visual art, sound, music, science, and technology.
 As a composer/artist/member of an increasingly globalized community, Parker’s work addresses issues such as pollution and environmental sustainability from a localized perspective.
 One way no.e achieves this is by re-contextualizing and re-aestheticizing phenomena found in daily life normally overlooked or taken for granted— exposing “new” and “mutated” realities of these common entities to her audiences.

-A doctor of Digital Music Composition with concentration in data sonification, no.e has been an electronic music composer, performer and Dj since 1992–performing and publishing live electronic music under the names of saKAna, Dj sunflowrfish, and as half of the electronic music duo Planet Six.
+A doctor of Digital Music Composition with concentration in data sonification, no.e has been an electronic music composer, performer and Dj since 1992, co-founding the Autonomous Mutant Festival (1996), San Francisco Bay Area’s SPaZ art and music collective (1992), performing and publishing live electronic music under the names of saKAna, Dj sunflowrfish, and as half of the electronic music duo Planet Six.

-no.e’s work has been exhibited, performed and screened at the National Museum of Brazil, University of California Riverside’s Culver Arts Center, the DNA Lounge (San Francisco, CA), Bledog Art Space (Ubud, Bali) and Giancolis Park for the Arts (Las Vegas, NV).
+no.e’s work has been exhibited, presented, performed and screened at the National Museum of Brazil, the National Library of Latvia, University of California Riverside’s Culver Arts Center, the DNA Lounge (San Francisco, USA), Bledog Art Space (Ubud, Bali) and Giancolis Park for the Arts (Las Vegas, USA).

 Parker has also received commissions to create and perform live electronic music for performance artists Beth Stephens and Annie Sprinkle’s Love Art Lab, as well as choreographers Crystal Sepulveda (Riverside, CA), Wendy Rogers (Berkeley, CA), Zubin Mohamad (Kuala Lumpur, Malaysia), and Rehane Abrahams (Capetown, South Africa).
 See the Dance Related page for further information and soundbites.